If I'm under 18 who can make me answer questions?

 Never Open Your Door At Home When The Police Knock!

-If the police knock on your door at home, there's no law that requires you to open your door to the police.* "Don't worry if the cops have a search warrant and want in, they'll kick you door down."
-Just ignore them and don't say anything and they'll go away.
+If the police knock on your door at home, there's no law that requires you to open your door to the police.* "Don't worry if the police have a search warrant and want in, they'll kick you door down."
+Don't open your door, ignore them, say anything and they'll go away.

-* In some emergency situations (for example when someone is screaming for help from inside your home, police are chasing someone into your home, police see a felony being committed or if someone has called 911 from inside your house.
-If ANY occupants inside your house gives the police permission to enter or search your home, then the police now have the right to enter your home.)
+* In some emergency situations (for example when someone is screaming for help from inside your home, police are chasing someone into your house, police see a felony being committed or if someone has called 911 from inside your house.)

 Police Officers Will LIE To Get You To Talk